Does the Feigel effect break the first law?

 We see that the time-averaged stress is constant.
-Quantisation of the EM energy density and summing over all modes leads to the vacuum momentum density $\langle 0|{\bf g}|0\rangle={\bf g_0}$ and stress $\langle 0|T^{zz}|0\rangle=T_0=g_0/c$.
-It is this stress that could give rive to a Feigel effect.
-It is true to say that in region 1 at steady state the EM force density vanishes:
+Quantising EM energy density and summing over all modes leads to the vacuum momentum density $\langle 0|{\bf g}|0\rangle={\bf g_0}$ and stress $\langle 0|T^{zz}|0\rangle=T_0=g_0/c$.
+It is this stress that could give rive to a Feigel effect, let us evaluate the resulting vacuum force balance.
+In region 1 the mean force density vanishes for steady magnetoelectrics:

-In region 2 there are no external fields to cause anisotropy so we might expect ${\bf f}_2=0$ in the ME medium.
-However, due to the ME anisotropy of region 1, we have in region 2 a non-zero stress at the left boundary given by $T^{zz}(z=0)=T_0$.
-At the tube exit no stress acts, so $T^{zz}(z=L)=0$, where $L$ is the length of the tube.
-Assuming a constant stress gradient along the tube the stress gradient (divergence) has the form $\partial_z T^{zz}=const.$; integrating, we find $const.=T_0/L$.
+In region 2 there are no external fields to cause ME anisotropy so $\overline{{\bf f}_2}=0$.
+However, there are additional forces acting on the 12 boundary.
+Due to the ME anisotropy of region 1, we have a non-zero stress at the boundary given by $T^{zz}(z=0)=T_0$.
+Far from the boundary no stress acts, so $T^{zz}(z=L)=0$, where $L$ is the length of the tube.
+Assuming organometallic fluids are Newtonian, we have a constant stress gradient in the fluid in the tube: $\partial_z T^{zz}=C$, where $C$ is a constant.
+Integrating between $z=0$ and $z=L$, we find $C=T_0/L$.
 Thus